keras-team/keras/docs/sources/layers/recurrent.md

     - __activation__: activation function.
 Can be the name of an existing function (str), or a Theano function (see: [activations](../activations.md)).
     - __weights__: list of numpy arrays to set as initial weights.
 The list should have 3 elements, of shapes: `[(input_dim, output_dim), (output_dim, output_dim), (output_dim,)]`.
     - __truncate_gradient__: Number of steps to use in truncated BPTT.
 See: [Theano "scan"](http://deeplearning.net/software/theano/library/scan.html).
+	- __time_mask__: Whether a mask is passed concatenated along with the input representing which timesteps should be ignored
+	- __return_time_mask__: Whether or not the time mask should be returned (unchanged) concatenated to the output
     - __return_sequences__: Boolean.
 Whether to return the last output in the output sequence, or the full sequence.

 ---